 sliced baked ham with brown sugar glaze drizzled on top

-How To Make a Baked Ham
+How To Make Baked Ham

 sliced baked ham on a white platter, lemon slices, and sage leaves